 |Dower and Curtesy||Yes, Kentucky is one of the few states that still retains the old common law (based on prior cases) concepts of dower and curtesy.
 However, there are exceptions.

 When a spouse dies intestate (without a will), the surviving spouse has a one-half to one-third interest in the deceased spouse’s real estate absolutely or only for his or her life, unless otherwise barred or relinquished.
 In addition, the surviving spouse has a one-half absolute interest in the deceased spouse’s personal property.
 Divorce or adultery end a spouse’s right to dower and curtesy.
-If you may either of these rights you should consult an attorney, as there are many limitations.
+If you think you might be entitled to either of these rights you should consult an attorney, as there are many limitations that apply.

 Research the Law